 Who Is Eligible?

 Juniors and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
-This means applicants should be planning to graduate in fall 2013, spring 2014, fall 2014, or spring 2015.
-Current sophomores who will be juniors in fall 2013 are eligible to apply for the scholarship.
+This means applicants should plan to graduate in spring 2014, fall 2014, spring 2015, or fall 2015.
+Current sophomores who will be juniors in spring 2014 are eligible.
 Applicants must have earned at least 60 credits by the beginning of the mentorship period, and must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
 Only University of Houston students are eligible to apply.

 Who Is NOT Eligible?

 Previous PURS participants, graduate students, and post-baccalaureate students NOT pursuing a second bachelor's degree are ineligible for PURS.
 Students may not enroll in a course, such as a thesis course or an independent study, and receive a PURS scholarship at the same time and for the same research project.
 Students not attending the University of Houston are ineligible.

 How to Apply

 Students must complete the online PURS application, which requires:

 - Statement of research objectives and goals not to exceed 500 words